J. Frank Dobie: Early writing career

 In 1937, Dobie was visiting Thomas Calloway Lea, Jr., a friend and prominent attorney in El Paso.
 After seeing Lea's son Tom Lea's artwork, Dobie asked the younger man to illustrate the book he was working on, Apache Gold and Yaqui Silver.
 Tom Lea also illustrated The Longhorns, as well as a biography of Texas pioneer John C. Duval.
 Dobie and Lea remained good friends for the rest of Dobie's life.

 In 1939, Dobie began publishing a Sunday newspaper column in which he routinely poked fun at Texas politics.
 A liberal Democrat, he often found an easy target for his words in the antics of the state's politicians.
 Of state politics, he once wrote, "When I get ready to explain homemade fascism in America, I can take my example from the state capitol of Texas."

 Later writing career

 During World War II, Dobie taught American history at Cambridge University, and he took a leave of absence from the University of Texas to return to Europe after the war to teach in England, Germany, and Austria, later writing of his experiences at Cambridge in A Texan in England.
-When the UT Board of Regents fired President Homer Rainey for his liberal views, Dobie was outraged and made his views known publicly, causing Texas Governor Coke Stevenson to say that Dobie too should be dismissed.
+When the UT Board of Regents fired President Homer Rainey in 1944 for his liberal views, Dobie was outraged and made his views known publicly, causing Texas Governor Coke Stevenson to say that Dobie too should be dismissed.
 Dobie's subsequent request for an extension of his leave of absence was rejected, and he was dismissed from UT in 1947.
 After his dismissal, Dobie published another series of books and anthologies of stories about the open range.

+Disney turned his story "Sancho, The Homing Steer" into an episode of The Wonderful World of Color in 1962.